emenoh/visitor-client/README.md

-Add this package instead of `useful:visitor` if you want to connect this app's client visitor tracking to a separate server besides the one serving this app.
+Add this package instead of `useful:visitor` if you want to connect this app's client visitor tracking to a separate `useful:visitor-server` besides the one serving this app.

 # Installation